bakerte/TensorPACK.jl/README.md

 Troubleshooting: bakerte@uvic.ca

 As of `v0.6.0` there is now full documentation for all functions!
 Typing `?` followed by a function name will give documentation on most functions.

+We are currently beta-testing v1.0.
+Please feel free to send any critiques or comments so we can incorporate them before the initial launch.